Tuition Benefits for Course Outside of the Institute

 The course must be completed and the applicant must receive a grade of B or better (or Pass if the grading system is Pass/Fail).

 Information on current policy and eligibility may be obtained from the Institute's Human Resources Office.
-Faculty wishing to take advantage of this benefit should complete the Tuition Reimbursement Request form in Appendix 4 of the Faculty Handbook before the end of the spring semester of the year prior to graduate study.
+Faculty wishing to take advantage of this benefit should complete the Tuition Reimbursement Request form (password protected) before the end of the spring semester of the year prior to graduate study.

 Tuition Remission for Courses Taken at the Institute